Reactor Alumni Recap: Where are they now?. 12 minutes to read

 The XVision team has expanded, attracting a senior radiologist to the team as an investor to bolster their ranks with a well-connected figure in the medical field — a milestone Stefan deems one of the most important, and vital for the success of any startup working in healthcare.

-Right after HVL, XVision participated in Romanian Accelerator program, where they received an initial €25k in funding and went on to unlock an additional €75k based on their rapid progress and ability to secure a successful pilot project.
+Right after HVL, XVision participated in the Romanian Accelerator programme, where they received an initial €25k in funding and went on to unlock an additional €75k based on their rapid progress and ability to secure a successful pilot project.

 XVision recently closed a deal this January with their first paying customer, the Romanian Institute for Pneumo Physiology’s Marius Nasta program, which deploys caravans across the country to test residents in remote areas for TB.